Hemagglutinin (influenza): Function

 HA plays two key functions in viral entry.
 Firstly, it allows the recognition of target vertebrate cells, accomplished through the binding to these cells' sialic acid-containing receptors.
 Secondly, once bound it facilitates the entry of the viral genome into the target cells by causing the fusion of host endosomal membrane with the viral membrane.

 Specifically, the HA1 domain of the protein binds to the monosaccharide sialic acid which is present on the surface of its target cells, allowing attachment of viral particle to the host cell surface.
 HA17 and HA18 have been described to bind MHC class II molecules as a receptor for entry rather than sialic acid.
 The host cell membrane then engulfs the virus, a process known as endocytosis, and pinches off to form a new membrane-bound compartment within the cell called an endosome.
 The cell then attempts to begin digesting the contents of the endosome by acidifying its interior and transforming it into a lysosome.
 Once the pH within the endosome drops to about 5.0 to 6.0, a series of conformational rearrangement occurs to the protein.
 First, fusion peptide is released from the hydrophobic pocket and HA1 is dissociated from HA2 domain.
 HA2 domain then undergoes extensive conformation change that eventually bring the two membranes into close contact.

 This so-called "fusion peptide" that was released as pH is lowered, acts like a molecular grappling hook by inserting itself into the endosomal membrane and locking on.
 Then, HA2 refolds into a new structure (which is more stable at the lower pH), it "retracts the grappling hook" and pulls the endosomal membrane right up next to the virus particle's own membrane, causing the two to fuse together.
 Once this has happened, the contents of the virus such as viral RNA are released in the host cell's cytoplasm and then transported to the host cell nucleus for replication.

 As a treatment target

 Since hemagglutinin is the major surface protein of the influenza A virus and is essential to the entry process, it is the primary target of neutralizing antibodies.
-These antibodies against flu have been found to act by two different mechanisms, mirroring the dual functions of hemagglutinin:
+These antibodies against the influenza virus have been found to act by two different mechanisms, mirroring the dual functions of hemagglutinin: